 2. Create a Study Plan

 After knowing what study method works best for you, the next step is to create a study plan.
-First is you need to consider when and where do you study for the TOEFL.
+First, you need to consider when and where you study for the TOEFL.
 Are you planning to take extra courses for the TOEFL?
 Or do you want to do a self-review?
 It depends on what you want.

 The most vital thing in creating a study plan is consistency and dedication to your schedule.
 Set aside specific hours each day for test practice and review.
 Your environment also plays an essential role in your study plan, choose a place conducive to learning, where you can focus, be comfortable, and be free from distractions.

-3. Identify Your Core Strength and Weaknesses in the English Language
+3. Identify Your Core Strengths and Weaknesses in the English Language

-Another thing to consider is your strength and weaknesses in the English Language.
+Another thing to consider is your strengths and weaknesses in the English Language.
 Pinpoint the language skills, whether it is in reading, listening, writing, or speaking, that you are struggling with.